What affects cost planning for moves in Leicester

 Loading time usually outweighs driving time.
 If you are budgeting a move, this is usually what matters most.

-What affects moving costs in Leicester
+What affects cost planning for moves in Leicester

 Cost driverWhat changes the timeWhy it affects total cost